-Photographic Competition 2020: 'Where did YOU come from?' is the title for this year.
-The winner will be chosen at the AGM in February.
+Photographic Competition 2021: 'Weather' is the title for this year.
+The winner will be chosen at our AGM in February.

 Plea for Plants ... and Search for Seeds: We always encourage members to propagate plants for sale at our Plant Fairs, we have a propagation group, we provide practical help to National Collection Holders in Surrey and we take an active part in the Plant Exchange Scheme and Plant Guardian scheme.
 We also donate our spare seeds for sale on the PH stand at the Hampton Court Palace Garden Festival.

 In 2020, as part of our endeavours to conserve the diversity of garden plants, the Surrey Group decided to begin a project to start some dispersed collections.
 Dispersed collections are not held by any one person on any particular site and the plants are dispersed among members of the group.
 Dispersed collections have the horticultural advantage of being free of those problems normally associated with monocultures in terms of their susceptibility to pests and diseases.
 From the point of view of a collection holder they are additionally free of that particular fear of losing plants, since identical 'backup' plants are held by other group members.

 Two new collections have been proposed an Ajuga collection and a collection of the Tigh-na-Garth strain of 'Ben' Helianthemum bred by John Nicoll and commonly available in the 1920's and 1930's.